fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 Interaction between the evaluator and OPA is done using internal OPA golang packages (see https://pkg.go.dev/github.com/open-policy-agent/opa/rego#Rego.Eval)
 OPA supports different ways of evaluating policies, such as communicating with a deployed server using REST APIs, or a GO library which can be integrated into the solution.
 We have chosen to take the second approach for two reasons: the evaluation has less overhead than the REST API because all the communication happens in the same operating-system process, and second, we do not see this as being a pluggable component in the fybrik architecture.

-Information that passes from config policies' evaluator to OPA has three main ingredeients:
+Information that passes from config policies' evaluator to OPA has two main ingredeients:

-- The `data` json object with infrastructure details, such as available clusters, available object stores, etc. Infrastructure is known at the deployment time and is not changed frequently.
-The `Infrastructure` object is obtained using `InfrastructureManager` that has interfaces and clients that can access various kubernetes resources, such as configmaps and custom resources.

 - `Rego Modules` with policies created by IT administrator.
 Modules exist at the deployment time and are unlikely to be changed frequently.